thinkshout/thinkshout/blog/_posts/2014-07-02-desire-paths-part-ii.md

 ![desire-paths-ii-venn-diagram.png]({{ site.baseurl }}/assets/images/blog/desire-paths-ii-venn-diagram.png)

-If you need to run a full inventory, you might want to look into a tool like [Screaming Frog](http://www.screamingfrog.co.uk/seo-spider/) or [CAT (Content Analysis Tool)](http://www.content-insight.com/).
+If you need to run a full inventory, you might want to look into a tool like [Screaming Frog](http://www.screamingfrog.co.uk/seo-spider/) or [ContentWRX Audit](http://www.content-insight.com/).
 Or you can [export reports from Google Analytics and combine it](http://www.ripenn.com/blog/create-data-driven-content-inventory/) with data from social channels.

 But you don’t need to care about everything.
 We suggest you: